 Profile

-Frank Watson has been a Senior Lecturer in Photography at Westminster University teaching on both BA and MA Courses in theory and practice.
+Frank Watson was a Senior Lecturer in Photography at Westminster University teaching on both BA and MA Courses in theory and practice.
 He is currently presenting a radio show on Resonance Radio (104.4FM) entitled The Sound of Photography.

 thesoundofphotoography.com.